xamarin/mono-sdks/README.md

 - Build nunit-lite as part of the bcl build and ship it there
 - Build all test suites as part of the sdk itself
+- Move the ARM_CFLAGS & friends to the android makefile generator

 ## Android